top of page

 When you live through events and relationships which are challenging or unsatisfactory your body-mind does its best to adapt to these perceived threats.
 In the present day, these adaptations may be reflected in the way you stand, breathe, habitually respond, walk, and your particular life themes e.g. feeling lost, being an entertainer, sensing you don't belong, feeling at sea, loving being 'in charge'.
 Some of the trace remnants of these difficult experiences are held in your body memory, causing tensions and stuckness - rather akin to fossils formed in rock.
 Unlike fossils, these tensions can be dissolved; the energy caught up in them being released and transformed at their own pace.
 When we pay attention we realise the body-mind has an amazing capacity to heal: moving to find its own solutions, equilibrium, release and a sense of regulation.
 This healing can most smoothly happen if we can start to trust it, trust ourselves, and provide supportive conditions (e.g. a respectful and active therapeutic relationship), and then allow it to do its work.

-In therapy sessions, my work as an Embodied-relational therapist - and fellow human being - is to pay attention to your posture and movements, your energetic presence, your gestures, your habitual responses, and your style of relating.
+In therapy sessions, my work as an Embodied-relational therapist - and fellow human being - is to pay attention to your posture and movements, your energetic presence, your gestures, your habitual responses, and your style of relating, without pathologising any of those things.
 Noticing and relating to these dimensions is as important as carefully listening to the content of that which you bring to the therapy room.
 I am likely to encourage you to stay with the threads which seem live and relevant, so you keep turning towards your embodied process, noticing what goes on when you find distractions, deviations and resistances.
 I will also be noticing and attending to my own embodied process as I work, as this is an important part of the work.

 Each session is different and unique